 Do you serve any local spirits or brews?

 We do have some in-house spirits from Manifest Distillery and our local brew includes Engine 15 J’ville Lager that is a light lager and Bold City Killer Whale Cream Ale.
 We also have two rotating taps in keeping with the seasonal brews.

 Who creates the craft cocktails for the bar?

 It’s collaboration between the owners and bartenders.
 If we have ideas we kick them around then do some taste testing.
 We are currently working on drinks for the spring.

 What compliments do you hear most often from your customers?

-What is your business night of the week?
+What is the busiest night of the week?

 What do you want more people to know about your business?

 When you walk by now with the addition of our patio furniture, it is eye appealing and welcoming.
 It’s an old house, a bit unassuming and, like everything else in life, don’t judge a book by its cover.
 We believe we are a hidden gem here in 5 Points, and Jacksonville in general.
 The food speaks for itself: made with the freshest ingredients available, drinks well thought out, service top notch.
 We do everything possible to make our guests feel at home.